Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Results

 \subsection{Density Profiles}

 To validate the performance of mass reconstruction radially, we compute the average density profile for both the generated and simulated gas and dark matter maps, binning the pixels radially.
 Figure~\ref{fig:density} shows these profiles on the top panel, along with the associated fractional reconstruction error in the bottom panel.
-Overall we match both the mean and the 68\% spread in our reconstructed mass maps with the ground truth mass distribution, with a 1-2\% average fractional error across all clusters in the central $r < 1$ Mpc region, with a slightly larger fractional error but still within 5\% at the edge of the cluster in regions $r \ge 1 $ Mpc.
+The simulation average radial profiles are shown in magneta, and the generated average radial profiles are shown in cyan, with the ranges of $R_{200m}$ shaded vertically in gray.
+Below each plot we show the fractional error in red.
+Overall we match both the mean and the 68\% spread in our reconstructed mass maps with the ground truth mass distribution, with a 1-2\% average fractional error across all clusters in the central $r < 1$ Mpc region, with a slightly larger fractional error at the edge of the cluster in regions $r \ge 1 $ Mpc.
+We also find that the standard deviation of the fractional error is the same order of magnitude as the bias.
 Matching both the mean trend and spread is equally important, as there is natural scatter from the simulation profiles from the various cluster sizes: the fact that our model is able to reproduce this uncertainty is a strong indication that it is able to distinguish between clusters of different sizes.

-We further demonstrate that our model tries to preserve the overall mass: the average total mass fractional error for the gas maps is $0.005^{+0.028}_{-0.028}$, while that of the dark matter is $0.008^{+0.023}_{-0.024}$.
-Thus, the slight over-prediction near the center of the cluster is balanced by the slight under-prediction past the virial radius, where the model is also trying to match the zero boundary condition near the edge of the images.
-The increase in the magnitude of the error beyond the virial radius is an artifact of the denominator in the fractional error: because there is minimal mass near the edge, the residual (numerator) becomes much larger than the denominator.
+We further demonstrate that our model tries to preserve the overall mass: the average total mass fractional error for the gas maps is $0.0023^{+0.0010}_{-0.0018}$, while that of the dark matter is $-0.0079^{+0.0070}_{-0.0044}$.
+Overall, we find that for both gas and dark matter, the reconstructed large clusters have a slight under-bias at $r > 1$ Mpc where the model tries to match the zero boundary condition near the edges of the maps.
+For small clusters, the model slightly overpredicts near the edges, where increase in the magnitude of the error beyond the virial radius is an artifact of the denominator in the fractional error: because there is minimal mass near the edge, the residual (numerator) becomes much larger than the denominator.
+Finally, in Figure~\ref{fig:frac_error} we show the pixel-wise fractional error distribution of the reconstructed images, split into pixels within and outside of $R_{200m}$.
+We see that the model more accurately reconstructs pixels within $R_{200m}$, while those outside $R_{200m}$ have a much flatter fractional error distribution.